 b) Existing hedging instruments that are currently held by the company for offsetting the index credits in support of the contracts falling under the scope of these requirements shall be included in the starting assets.

-c) An Index Credit Hedge Margin for these hedge instruments shall be reflected in both the “best efforts” and the “adjusted” runs, as applicable, by reducing index credit hedge payoffs by a margin multiple that shall be justified by sufficient and credible company experience and be no less than 1.5% multiplicatively of the portion of index credit that is hedged.
-This margin is intended to cover sources of potential error due the hedging itself and the ability for the company to accurately model it.
+c) An index credit hedge margin for these hedge instruments shall be reflected in both the “best efforts” and the “adjusted” runs, as applicable, by reducing index credit hedge payoffs by a margin multiple that shall be justified by sufficient and credible company experience and account for model error.
+It shall be no less than 1.5% multiplicatively of the portion of the index credit that is hedged.
 In the absence of sufficient and credible company experience, a margin of 20% shall be assumed.
 There is no cap on the index credit hedge margin if company experience indicates actual error is greater than these minimums.

 ii.
-For a company with any future hedging strategies that hedge any contractual obligation or risks other than index credits, the detailed requirements for the modeling of hedges are defined in Section 9.
+For a company with any future hedging strategies supporting the contracts that do not solely offset indexed interest credits, the detailed requirements for the modeling of hedges are defined in Section 9.
 The following requirements do not supersede the detailed requirements.

-a) The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the projections used in the determination of the SR.
+a) The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the projections used in the determination of the DR and SR.

 b) The projections shall take into account the appropriate costs and benefits of hedge positions expected to be held in the future through the execution of the future hedging strategies supporting the contracts.
 Because models do not always accurately portray the results of hedge programs, the company shall, through back-testing and other means, assess the accuracy of the hedge modeling.
 The company shall determine a SR as the weighted average of two CTE values; first, a CTE70 (“best efforts”) representing the company’s projection of all of the hedge cash flows, including future hedge purchases, and a second CTE70 (“adjusted”) which shall use only hedge assets held by the company on the valuation date and only future hedge purchases associated solely with index credits.
 These are discussed in greater detail in Section 9.
 The SR shall be the weighted average of the two CTE70 values, where the weights reflect the error factor (E) determined following the guidance of Section 9.C.4.

-c) c) The company is responsible for verifying compliance with all requirements in Section 9 for all hedging instruments included in the projections.
+c) The company is responsible for verifying compliance with all requirements in Section 9 for all hedging instruments included in the projections.

 d) The use of products not falling under the scope of VM-22 (e.g., variable annuities) as a hedge shall not be recognized in the determination of accumulated deficiencies.